Related Links

 SES and OUSA Conference

 As an O U S A affiliated society, as a part of our campaign, we can put forward motions to OUSA conference proposing policy on OU animal use.
-We can also send delegates to OUSA conference to present our motions and put forward the case for using alternatives to harmful animal use in education and research.
+We can also send delegates to OUSA conference to present our motions and put forward the case for using alternatives to harmful animal use in life sciences.

 Please see the current OUSA policy on OU animal use.